Campus Websites

 To get a document notarized, the person signing the document must sign it in front of a notary public.
 The notary then adds their stamp/seal to the document.
 You can find a notary at many banks, law/insurance offices, and UPS stores.

 Translations must be from a legal translator.
-Many students have used Southeast Spanish to get their translation and/or apostille.
-You can email them a scanned copy of your document.
+Many students have used Southeast Spanish to get their translation and apostille.

 If your document(s) need to be legalized, it must be done in the place it was issued (signed and/or notarized).